 The Global Call to Repentance

-One last thing in regards to election concerns God’s invitation to salvation.
+One last thing in regard to election concerns God’s invitation to salvation.
 The New Testament is filled with passages that call on people to repent and to have faith in Jesus.
 And as believers, we are called to share the good news with all people.
 But if only some are elected, and that is independent of anything they do, then the global call to repent and believe would seem to be a sham.
 Why should God entice people with something he is unwilling to give to them?

 Among the many passages that call on all to repent is Romans 10:9-13, just a few verses after the passage discussed above.
 Verse 13 very clearly expresses that “everyone who calls on the name of the Lord will be saved.”
 Of course, we cannot call on his name without the aid of God’s grace.
 But if that grace is not extended to all, then you have to ignore the clear meaning of what Paul is saying here.
 ‘Everyone’ would indicate that the offer is open to all, not just to the few.
 And, if unconditional election was true, why are people told to call on the name of the Lord?
 Wouldn’t that happen automatically when the Spirit irresistibly calls them?

 Foreknowledge refers to God’s knowledge of the future, although it does not imply that God ordains or decrees the future.
 He can see it because he is omniscient.
 Predestination refers to God’s ordaining something to occur.
 Sometimes God only sees the future, and at other times God determines, or predestines, the future.
 And election refers to God’s choosing of certain individuals to be his special possession.
 God’s people are the elect.